-The fact that the general responses to Issue 1 and the models chosen as the ultimate and immediate priorities have such an obvious clash makes it quite difficult to understand what the approach would campaigning.
+The fact that the general responses to Issue 1 and the models chosen as the ultimate and immediate priorities have such an obvious clash makes it quite difficult to understand what the best approach would be to campaigning.
 A closer look at the data here could reveal further insights that allow us to understand this seeming contradiction.
 The data allows us to look at how people that selected various options in Issue 1 chose when it came to picking a funding model.